René Crauwels

 The town became so heavily focused on manufacture that it gained the nickname of “Gun City”.
 The factory was formally named #626, and given the cover name of Qinghua Tool Company.
 It initially began with production of the Type 38 Arisaka, Type 24 Mauser (the Chiang Kai Shek rifle), the M1 Carbine (a failed project), and the Type 50 copy of the PPSh.
 In the spring of 1951 in response to UN advances northward in Korea, production was ordered to scale up on the Type 50, to 7500-9000 per month.
 This took a couple months to achieve, but in June 1951 the first large shipment of the guns left the factory, and by December 1953 a total of 358,000 had been made.
 At that point, production shifted to the Type 54, a copy of the PPS-43.

 The Type 50 is a close copy of the Shpagin, but differs in a couple details.
-The Chinese used a rear aperture sight, and the were placed slightly farther forward than on Russian guns.
+The Chinese used a rear aperture sight, and the were placed slightly farther forward than on guns.
 They are also generally very well made – better than most Russia wartime examples.

 For many more cool small arms stories, check out WWII After WWII: